 Social action projects range from collecting material and money to share with those who are in need (including our weekly share the plate offerings), partnering with other churches to provide shelter for men experiencing homelessness, and getting out to clean up our section of highway.

-More recently, UUC has formally chosen to work for justice in the areas of mental health and climate change/environment, while smaller groups within the congregation have taken on the cause of racial justice.
+More recently, UUC has formally chosen to work for justice in the areas of mental health and the environment, while smaller groups within the congregation have taken on the cause of racial justice.
 On the first Friday of each month at 6:30 PM, UUC shows a film followed by discussion relating to one of our justice focus areas.
 These are open to the entire community.